Juliette and the Licks

-Juliette and the Licks is an American rock band led by actress and singer Juliette Lewis.
-Other band members have included guitarist Craig Fairbaugh and guitarist Emilio Cueto, bassist Jason Womack and drummer Ed Davis.
+Juliette and the Licks were an American rock band led by actress and singer Juliette Lewis.
+Other band members have included guitarists Todd Morse, Craig Fairbaugh, Emilio Cueto, bassist Jason Womack and drummer Ed Davis.
 Their popular songs include "You're Speaking My Language" and "Hot Kiss".
 The band broke up in 2009.
 They reunited for a Los Angeles show in 2015, followed by extensive touring in 2016.
-In June of 2016, Juliette Lewis announced a solo tour leaving the future of The Licks undetermined.
+In June 2016, Juliette Lewis announced a solo tour leaving the future of The Licks undetermined.

 In May 2018 members of the band tweeted that they were in the studio working on new music as Juliette And The Licks.

 History

 Lewis accompanied Patty Schemel, drummer for Hole, to a Blondie concert and decided to find musicians to accompany herself and Patty.
 The Licks became Juliette (vocals), Patty Schemel (drums), Todd Morse (guitar) and Paul Ill (bass).
 The band released their first EP …Like a Bolt of Lightning in 2004, which was shortly followed by the debut album You're Speaking My Language, whose title track became their most successful single, followed by the less successful, disco-influenced "Got Love to Kill".
 The released version of the second single was a remix of the original song, which had a more rock influence.